The Short North: History

 Originally known as part of the "near north side", the area along High Street began to be called the "Short North" as part of vernacular used by police and taxi drivers in the 1980s.
 This was a period of decline in the area, and from a suburban commuter's perspective, the area had fallen 'just short' of the central business district's north end—both physically and economically.
 In 1981, the Short North Tavern opened in this area, the first to use this new name.

-A reputation for diversity and an artistic, Bohemian atmosphere has marked the Short North, with land prices and local rents rising steadily from the humble beginnings as a squatter’s neighborhood in the 1980s.
-Prior to this gentrification of the neighborhood which originated from artists, it had suffered prolonged decay and from latent, street-level crime and gang violence as Columbus affluent residents followed the economic bubble outward—into the suburbs—during the 1960s and 1970s.
+A reputation for diversity and an artistic, Bohemian atmosphere has marked the Short North, with land prices and local rents rising steadily from the humble beginnings as a squatter's neighborhood in the 1980s.
+Prior to this gentrification of the neighborhood which originated from artists, it had suffered prolonged decay and from latent, street-level crime and gang violence as affluent Columbus residents followed the economic bubble outward—into the suburbs—during the 1960s and 1970s.

 The 1980s saw the neighborhood's rebirth enter into full gear as galleries began to open up and started to flourish.
 As Maria Gallowy (owner of PM gallery, formerly the oldest gallery in the Short North) once put it "It was one of those neighborhoods that artists love to move into because the possibilities are there."
 In 1984 two Short North area galleries — the now defunct Art Reach and PM gallery — began opening new exhibits on the first Saturday of every month to help cross-promote their businesses and build a more unified community.
 This loose coordination later evolved into the Gallery Hop which is still held every first Saturday of the month.
 The Gallery Hop today features most businesses keeping their doors open late into the night, jam-packed streets, and sidewalks populated with street musicians and other performers.

 Since 1983, the Short North has also hosted the annual Doo Dah Parade, a parody of typical Fourth of July parades that includes politically slanted paraders and floats as well as absurdities such as the "Marching Fidels," a band of Fidel Castro lookalikes.
 The parade starts in neighboring Victorian Village, at Goodale Park, and winds north to finish coming south down High Street.

-The Short North also hosts HighBall Halloween, Masquerade on High, a fashion show and street parade that closes down High Street.
-In 2011, in its 4th year, HighBall Halloween gained notoriety as it accepted its first Expy award.
-HighBall Halloween has much to offer for those interested in fashion and the performing and visual arts or for those who want to celebrate Halloween and with food and drinks from all around the city.
-Each year the event is put on with a different theme and it increases in size and popularity.